 - For late applicants, loan funds are sent to MCC once a week after the census date.

 - Refunds are handled through the Cashier's Office will be released to your MCC One Card within 10 business days after disbursement.

-Please note - You must be enrolled for at least 6 credits by the semester's census date (end of the 15-week course add/drop refund period) and pass at least 6 credit hours during each semester of the loan period.
+IMPORTANT - You must be enrolled for at least 6 credits by the semester's census date (end of the 15-week (12-week Summer) course add/drop refund period) and pass at least 6 credit hours during each semester of the loan period.
 If not, your future loan disbursements will be canceled.
 If you don't establish at least half-time attendance, any monies paid on your account could be refunded to the lender and you may be responsible to repay any refunds received.
 If you withdraw and/or fail all of your classes in a semester, you may be responsible to repay some or all of your entire loan immediately.

 Average processing time for a student loan is four to six weeks.
 Processing time may exceed six weeks during peak periods.